hellincarolina/PythonExamples/README.md

   c.
 The file has a size lower than 14*2^20
 3. Given a list of 0's and 1's, get the minimum permutations to be done so that the list ends fully interspersed

-Unit tests are provided as well.
+Unit tests are provided as well using Pytest.

+# How to setup
+No additional work is needed to use the functions.

+To run the test cases it's required to install Pytest.

+Pytest documentation and download available in: https://pypi.org/project/pytest/